-In this time of change, your ability to create inspiration is essential — both for attracting people to support your project and inspiring them to do more.
+In this time of change, your ability to create inspiration is essential — both to attract people to your project and inspire them to do more.

 There is no one ‘right’ way of doing this.
-But every inspiring vision is built from the same seven basic building blocks.
-And the third of these blocks is to ask people to make a choice: are they with you — or not?
+But every inspiring vision is built from the same seven building blocks.
+And the third of these blocks is to ask people to make a choice: are they with you — or are they not?

-At first sight it might seem to make sense to push everyone to say, “Yes.”
+At first sight it might seem to make sense to push everybody to say, “Yes.”

-But the more you push people to support you, the more you will have to convince them, over and over, every time an issue arises.
-This will sap your time and energy.
-And in this time of change there will be many issues that arise…
+But the more you push people into supporting you, the more you will have to convince them, over and over again, each time a new issue arises.
+This will sap your time and your energy.
+And in this time of change there will be many issues to deal with…

-Far better to share your vision in a way that inspires people to make it their own.
-Then ask them to make a decision: are they with you or not?
+Far better instead to share your vision with people in a way that inspires them to make it their own vision.
+Then ask them to make a choice: are they with you or not?

-If they choose to go with you then you know that you can count on their committed support, no matter what happens.
-Because now they have a priority which just happens to align with yours.
-And now they will be able to solve any issues that arise without needing constant reassurance from you.
+If they decide to go with you then you know that you can count on their committed support, no matter what happens, because now they have a priority which aligns with yours.
+Now they have an incentive to solve the issues that arise without needing constant input from you.

 And if they choose “No” then you have saved yourself from many future distractions.